isc-projects/stork/doc/user/overview.rst

 Stork has been designed with security in mind.
 The following section describes the security design and the security features implemented in Stork.

-The Stork environment is composed from several services, i.e., Stork server, Stork agent(s), Kea Control Agent, Kea DHCP daemons, Kea D2 daemon, BIND 9 daemon, PostgreSQL database, Prometheus.
+The Stork environment is composed from several services, i.e., Stork server, Stork agent(s), Kea Control Agent(s), Kea DHCP daemons, Kea D2 daemon(s), BIND9 daemon(s), PostgreSQL database(s), and Prometheus.
 Each service has its own security considerations.

-There is a diagram of all Stork components and services that it interacts with:
+The following is a diagram of all Stork components and services that it could possibly interact with.
+Typical Stork deployment is a much simpler subset:

 .. figure:: ./static/ecosystem-protocols.drawio.png
    :align: center